 - Privacy concerns: although Google Analytics acts according to GDPR and AVG legislation, people continue to question privacy.
 Namely, it is not always clear on which server, i.e. where, the collected data is stored.
 Is it in the EU or in the U.S.?

 When it comes to privacy, it’s often about the cookie banner.
-But is it required or not.
+But is it required or not?
 Find out here whether you need to put a cookie banner on your website.

 There are several other alternatives to Google Analytics, but Burst clearly stands out in terms of simplicity, privacy and sustainability:

 - Easy to use: unlike Google Analytics, this is not a comprehensive platform.
-Burst Statistics is limited to the most necessary statistics: visitors, page views, sessions, device types, pages visited and referrers (for example, search engines like Google or Ecosia or AI tools like ChatGPT).
-This can all be done with the free version.
+Burst Statistics is limited to the most necessary statistics: visitors, page views, sessions, device types, pages visited and referrers (for example, search engines such as Google or Ecosia or chatbots such as ChatGPT or Le Chat from Mistral AI).
+You can do all this with the free version.
 Want more?
 Then you can purchase the paid version Burst Statistics Pro.

 - Privacy-friendly: Burst collects data, but only stores it locally, that is, on your own server or host.
 If your website is hosted within the EU, Burst is the right choice.
 This way, you can be sure that the data will not be resold.